bmdavis419/river-examples/README.md

 # river examples

-a collection of examples on how to use (river, TRPC for streams)[https://github.com/bmdavis419/river] in an actual project
+a collection of examples on how to use [river (it's like TRPC, but for streams/agents)](https://github.com/bmdavis419/river) in an actual project

 ## examples